Cheese-Singh/Side-projects/README.md

 * **Description:** CatBoost regression model to predict supercapacitor capacitance (F/g) from material and synthesis features.
 * **Focus:** Handling small datasets with LOOCV, native categorical feature support, and diagnostic plot generation.
 * **Stack:** `catboost`, `scikit-learn`, `pandas`, `matplotlib`
 ---

 ## Technical Objectives

-The goal of this repository is to document:
+This repository documents:
-- hands-on exploration of new frameworks (e.g., MLX)
+- Hands-on exploration of new frameworks (e.g., MLX)
-- progression from low-level numerical operations to applied AI systems
+- Progression from low-level numerical operations to applied AI systems
-- development of small, focused tools for data-driven workflows
+- Development of small, focused tools for data-driven workflows

-Each module represents a step toward building more complex systems, with an emphasis on understanding underlying mechanics rather than only using high-level abstractions.
+Each module represents a step toward building more complex systems, with an emphasis on understanding underlying mechanics rather than relying solely on high-level abstractions.